dizzib/rkeys/readme.md

 ### single-keys, chords and sequences

-To define a sequence of keystrokes, simply list them in order separated by spaces.
+To define a sequence of keystrokes simply list them in order separated by spaces.
+Sometimes a sequence might fire too quickly for all keystrokes to take effect, for example if a slow application needs time to react.
+The solution is to introduce a short pause between keystrokes, specified in milliseconds.

 Examples: